 Images of distraught, exhausted doctors and nurses fighting to save the lives of Covid patients have shocked the world over the past couple of years.
 These medics faced some of the most difficult decisions of their careers when hospitals became overwhelmed and equipment ran out.
 Who to ventilate?
 Who to give a bed to?

-It might not be a case of life or death, but many of us compromise our moral values in the workplace, from the HR manager who has to let go decent staff to the lawyer defending someone she knows is guilty.
-The consequences can have a serious impact on health and wellbeing.
+It might not be a case of life or death, but many of us compromise our moral values in the workplace, from the HR manager who has to let go of decent staff to the lawyer defending someone she knows is guilty.
+The consequences can have a serious impact on health and well-being.

 This was Dave Nilsson’s experience at the start of the pandemic when his digital marketing company suddenly became overwhelmed with work.
-As director, he felt duty-bound to honour the deadlines already promised to clients, but this meant asking his team to work extra hours while they were still adjusting to the challenging circumstances of the health crisis.
+As the director, he felt duty-bound to honor the deadlines already promised to clients, but this meant asking his team to work extra hours while they were still adjusting to the challenging circumstances of the health crisis.
 “Even though I had the authority to ask people to work extra, I didn’t have a good feeling about it.
-I started to overthink and re-analyse things,” he said.
+I started to overthink and re-analyze things,” he said.